cgq2971-afk/FCIAC/README.md

 ## Citation
 Please cite our paper if you find the code and datasets are useful for your research.
-@inproceedings{xxx_2026_INTERSPEECH,
+@inproceedings{li_2026_INTERSPEECH,
-  title        = {Few-shot Class-variable Incremental Audio Classification via Prototype Adaptation and Pseudo Class-variable Training}, author       = {Yanxiong Li, Guoqing Chen, Qianqian Li, and Sen Huang}, booktitle    = {Proceedings of Interspeech 2026}, year         = {2026},
+  title={Few-shot Class-variable Incremental Audio Classification via Prototype Adaptation and Pseudo Class-variable Training}, author={Li, Yanxiong and Chen, Guoqing and Li, Qianqian and Huang, Sen}, booktitle={Proceedings of Interspeech 2026}, year={2026}, organization={International Speech Communication Association}
 }